KingDavidJnr/alx-system_engineering-devops/0x15-api/README.md

 # API

-This project was further practice in working with API's.
+This project is the advanced version of the API's task.
 I collected data from the [JSONPlaceholder REST API](https://jsonplaceholder.typicode.com/), and learned how to export it to either CSV or JSON format.